lin-stephanie/astro-antfustyle-theme/src/content/blog/markdown-syntax-guide.md

 ogImage: true
 ---

-The post shows how basic Markdown syntax is displayed in the [Astro AntfuStyle Theme](https://github.com/lin-stephanie/astro-antfustyle-theme) (modified from :link[rt2zz/markdown-sample.md]{link=https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee style=github}).
+The post shows how basic Markdown syntax is displayed in the [Astro AntfuStyle Theme](https://github.com/lin-stephanie/astro-antfustyle-theme) (modified from :link[rt2zz/markdown-sample.md]{id=https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee .github}).
 You can refer to the [original Markdown file](https://github.com/lin-stephanie/astro-antfustyle-theme/blob/main/src/content/blog/markdown-syntax-guide.md) for comparison.
 If you want to learn MDX, visit the [MDX Docs](https://mdxjs.com/docs/).

 ## An h1 header